meltyourface/blank/posts/Large-country-house/17th-Century-Estate-Staff-Training/index.md

 - Practicum exams for specific roles and duties
 - Constructive feedback provided by master instructors

-Conclusion: Upon completion of this immersive training curriculum, participants should possess the essential skills, a deep understanding of period-specific etiquette, and mastery over their respective roles within the household hierarchy.
+**Conclusion**: Upon completion of this immersive training curriculum, participants should possess the essential skills, a deep understanding of period-specific etiquette, and mastery over their respective roles within the household hierarchy.